Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 # Challenge 1 - Padlock Riddle

 First box contains multiple locks on a rod with loads on keys that could open any one of them.
-First riddle is to find correct key on keychain, second riddle is to find the padlock the key unlocks.
+Riddle to find four keys with numbers on them to unlock combo lock.

 ### Materials Required:

-- Smart padlock
+- 10-15 combo padlocks
-- Bluetooth padlock
+- 30 keys
-- Regular padlock with varying difficulty

 # Challnge 2 - Smart Camera

 Have a local web server run on ESP32 and a blacked out box adjacent to the main box.
 Main box only has a piece of paper with a wireless network to connect, credentials for the wireless network, and a URL where the webapp is hosted locally.
-Will be vulnerable and users have to get access to the smart camera and swivel it within the blacked out box to identify the code for a combo padlock.
+Vulnerable login portal (SQLI), gets redirected to dashboard with loads of local IP addresses.
+One of them leads to the actuial camera in the box.
+Camera is looking at QR code that contains information on how to get code for the combo lock.

 ### Materials Required: